brentmartin/CodeSchool/Try_jQuery/Lesson-3/readme.md

 ##3.8 Click Interaction
 _250 PTS_
 We're making progress on our page, and it's close to being useful.
 The next step will be moving the code we have been working on into a click handler.
 Let's start by wrapping all of our previous code in a click handler for any <button> elements using the on() method.

+##3.9 Acting on Click
+_250 PTS_
+Now that we have a working click handler for the "Book Now" buttons, let's try something different.
+Try changing the click handler to trigger when the .tour list item is clicked instead.